anandijain/sips/README.md

 # sip
 odds tracking and reinforcement learning
 ---
-Sip is a set of programs that provide functionality for analysis and gathering of live lines odds data, particularly from the NBA.
+Sip is a set of programs that provide functionality for analysis and gathering of live lines odds data.